 The story is relatively short, so I'd recommend it for kids aged between 3 to 6.
 But everyone can enjoy the visual treat and lessons the book offers.
 A little secret – you can use this book to encourage young kids to get into gardening.
 They'll imagine they're also helping some miniature gardener in their own backyard.

-The Little Gardener shares the story of a tiny boy gardener, and who's about the size of an adult's thumb.
-He lives in a garden and tries so hard to cultivate it without much success because he's a bit too small.
+The Little Gardener shares the story of a tiny boy gardener who's about the size of an adult's thumb.
+He lives in a garden and tries hard to cultivate it without much success because he's too small.
 But he never gives up, inspired by a single flower that blooms in the garden.

-The Curious Garden is one of my favorite picture books about nature, but there are a lot of words too.
+The Curious Garden is one of my favorite picture books about nature, but there are a lot of words, too.
 I would recommend it for kids aged 4 to 8, although you can read it aloud to younger kids.
 For me, the key takeaway from this book is that it's okay to be eco-friendly even if a lot of people around us aren't.
-If we don't give up, sooner or later, they'll catch on.
+They'll catch on sooner or later if we don't give up.

-Liam is a young boy who lives in a city where people don't have gardens, and there are no blooming fields.
-The people stayed indoors all day but not little Liam.
-He was an adventurer that liked to take long walks around his city.
-One day he stumbled on a patch of grass and wildflowers that were struggling to stay alive.
+Liam is a young boy living in a city where people don't have gardens and no blooming fields.
+The people stayed indoors all day, but not little Liam.
+He was an adventurer who liked to take long walks around his city.
+One day, he stumbled on a patch of grass and wildflowers that were struggling to stay alive.

 Although it isn't evident in words, Marc Martin's A River highlights the issue of industrial pollution.
 The illustrations show a factory landscape with dark liquid flowing into the river and a sky full of smoke - a great discussion starter with your kids about pollution.

-A young girl sits by her window, gazing at the river that stretches out in front of her.
+A young girl sits by her window, gazing at the river stretching out before her.
 She wonders where the vast river goes, and soon, she begins a transcendent and aspirational journey in her little silver boat.
 She is swept through the city, passing through a smoky factory area and towards the farmlands.